LaTeXing/LaTeXing-Documentation/first_steps.md

 ## The Working Directory

-The file structure is fairly simple, but to avoid any misunderstanding (shown below), the output folder is set to *Output* (which can be customized), relative to the current working directory.
+The file structure is fairly simple, if you are using the output_directory_mode 0 the output folder is set to *Output* relative to the current working directory.

 ![](images/first_steps_finder.jpg)